working-group-two/engineering-blog/pages/blog/_posts/2020-05-18-formatting-erlang.md

 are expected to jump in and out in different services to fix bugs and add features.

-We like when the code is uniform because that make it easier to understand it.
-That is why we want to use tools to make sure our code is consistent no matter who writes it, which tool, or regards to language rules or background.
+We like when the code is uniform, because it makes it easier to focus on the business logic.
+That is why we want to use tools to make sure our code is consistent no matter who is the author, or which IDE is used, or in which part of the system the code resides.

-About half a year ago there was a discussion about code style within WG2 that resulted in formatting tools being applied for Kotlin, Bazel, Go and Java.
+About half a year ago there was a discussion about code style within Working Group Two that resulted in formatting tools being applied for Kotlin, Bazel, Go and Java.
 It also resulted in an internal wiki page containing guidelines about code style.

-That document highlights some of the problems with different code-styles mixed.
+That document highlights some of the problems with mixing different code-styles.
 It should be easy for newcomers to maintain the coding style.
 It should also be easy to read diffs, and the discussions about code style and formatting will be minimized because there is a concensus.

 # This is nice, I want it for Erlang